danw-iq/danw-iq.github.io/pages/api/product-structure.md

 }
 ```

-The example above is a snippet from a {{MasterProduct}} with two child Revisions.
+The example above is a snippet from a <a href='http://developers.iqmetrix.com/api/product-structure/#masterproduct'>MasterProduct</a> with two child Revisions.

 `"GroupType": "Entity"` means that these Revisions are Entity Revisions, owned by a specific Entity, such as a Company or Carrier.

-In this case, the two Entities that own these Revisions are {{Company}} Entities, Jump.ca and KENTEL.
+In this case, the two Entities that own these Revisions are <a href='http://developers.iqmetrix.com/api/company-tree/#company'>Company</a> Entities, Jump.ca and KENTEL.

 #### Field Values

-A [FieldValue](#fieldvalue) pairs a {{FieldDefinition}} with a value that allows us to see how a child Variation or Revision differs from its parent.
+A [FieldValue](#fieldvalue) pairs a <a href='http://developers.iqmetrix.com/api/field-definitions/#fielddefinition'>FieldDefinition</a> with a value that allows us to see how a child Variation or Revision differs from its parent.

 ```csharp
 {